flaneurette/OpenShop/README.md

 OpenShop supports streaming of Audio and Video files.
 (MP3 and MP4 mpeg encodings only.)

+For audio and video streaming, streaming takes quite a lot of bandwidth.
+In this case, make sure your server has enough memory and slots to provide streaming.
+In most cases, it would be wise to stream audio and video from a different server than OpenShop is installed on.
+A subdomain with an approiate virtual instance migth be indicated.
+However, the best results for streaming will be accomplished from resourcing streams from a specialzed CDN server.

+URI locators to a audio or video streaming can be added into the shop.json, and is shown next to a product.

 <a name="Style-and-themes"></a>

 # Style and themes